Last Updated on May 27, 2023 by Ellen

 It’s how the village sustains itself.
 It’s large enough to provide basic services for thousands of people, briefly.
 The positive side to this drawback is that after a few hours, all the tourists get back on their ships and sail away.

 Days with no ships were the ones I relished in Mahahual the most.
-It reminded me of the time when Tedly and I first discovered this sleepy little fishing village about 15 years ago, before Hurricane Dean hit the Costa Maya region.
+It reminded me of the time when Tedly and I first discovered this sleepy little fishing village in the early 2000s, before Hurricane Dean hit the Costa Maya region.

 Will it stay this way in Mahahual?
 Sleepy and quaint and happy?
 Or will it grow to be more like Tulum, or Playa del Carmen?
 Mahahual is better than Tulum primarily because of its basic layout — beach access cannot be blocked with the malecon where it is now.
 And that isn’t likely to change even if the big names show up.